Greentree Naturals Consulting Services

-First site visit / $125.00 - Includes written report, site evaluation, recommendations and resource information.
+First site visit Consultation / $350.00 - Includes site evaluation, soil survey, resource information, written assessment and report.

-As a mentor, Diane will visit the mentored farmer’s home farm site at least once, and is available for phone calls and emails as mutually agreed.
-She can help identify necessary resources (Physical, financial, personal & educational) to meet your personal farm goals.
+As a mentor, Diane will visit the mentee's land at least once and is available for phone calls and emails as mutually agreed.
+She can help identify necessary resources (Physical, financial, personal and educational) to meet your personal goals.
 Mentoring is also a means of raising self-esteem and the level of confidence needed to be a success.
-The mentored farmer is asked to pay a negotiable stipend and travel expenses as needed.
+The mentee is asked to pay a negotiable stipend and travel expenses as needed.

-Mentorship Option one: You pay upfront a $250 mentorship fee that would entitle you to an on-site visit/evaluation to your place + 5 hours of mentorship time.
-The follow up one-on-one mentoring could be on the phone, over the internet, or one-on-one at Greentree Naturals through the growing season.
+One-on-One Mentorship fee: You pay upfront a $450 fee that would entitle you to an on-site visit and written evaluation to your property + 5 hours of mentorship time.
+The follow up one-on-one mentoring could be on the phone, over the internet, or one-on-one at Greentree Naturals throughout the growing season.

 Letter from Susan Wheeler 4/2/2012